So you know how that feels when your golden retriever FINALLY finds “the” spot to crash on YOUR cream linen sofa? Yeah. Mine too.

 You know that moment when your golden plops down on her ratty old dog bed right in the middle of your living room, and you’re like… why does this have to be such an eyesore?

-These chunky hand-braided dog beds are the answer you didn’t know you needed.
-They come stacked in three sizes — a large taupe base, a medium mustard yellow middle, and a small charcoal grey top — each made from soft velvet-like fabric tubes stuffed and braided into a coiled nest shape.
-The whole setup looks like something straight off your Pinterest board.
+I know these chunky hand-braided dog beds were just what I didn’t know I needed!
+Coming stacked in three sizes – a large taupe, a medium mustard yellow, and a small charcoal grey – each dog bed is made from soft velvet-like fabric tubes, stuffed and braided into a coiled nest shape.

-If your girl loves to nest and dig before settling, this style is exactly what she needs.
-For more cozy inspo, 7 Cozy DIY Dog Beds for Large Dogs has some seriously good options too.
+If your girl likes to dig and nest before settling this is the style of bed she needs.
+And for even more cozy fun, 7 Cozy DIY Dog Beds for Large Dogs is also a great idea.

-Size up one level from what you think you need.
-Golden retrievers love to sprawl.
+One level bigger than you think you need because Golden Retrievers love to sprawl.

 📸 Photo credit: Instagram @thedoguemagazine